-1. Individual promotion opportunities will be evaluated with eligible faculty during their annual evaluations.
+- 1. Individual promotion opportunities will be evaluated with eligible faculty during their annual evaluations.
 It is the responsibility of the individual faculty member to assemble all of the materials necessary for consideration listed under the Criteria for Promotion.
-This includes, but may not be limited to, the contents of individual Portfolios as described above, and copies of the annual Summative Evaluations performed by the Chief Academic Officer (CAO) and/or the assigned program chair.

-- 2. If deemed to have met all Criteria for Promotion, the CAO will make a recommendation for promotion to the Chancellor. - 3.
+This includes, but may not be limited to, the contents of individual Portfolios as described above, and copies of the annual Summative Evaluations performed by the Vice Chancellor of Academic Affairs and Workforce Advancement (VCAAWA) and/or the assigned program chair. - 2.
+If deemed to have met all Criteria for Promotion, the VCAAWA will make a recommendation for promotion to the Chancellor. - 3.
 If deemed to have met all Criteria for Promotion, the Chancellor will make a recommendation for promotion to the President to recommend for approval by the Board of Trustees. - 4.
 Upon Board of Trustees approval, promotion will begin at the start of the next fiscal year.